 Do carpenter bees bite?
-Carpenter Bees‘ stings, just like those from snakes, are truly terrifying.
+Carpenter Bees‘ stings, just like those from snakes, are genuinely terrifying.

-Their huge size and the aggressive nature of the male carpenter bees cause even more fear among people.
+Their massive size and the aggressive nature of the male carpenter bees cause even more fear among people.

-Answer: Only female carpenter bees can sting, but they only do so when they provoked or mishandled.
-However, the contrast between carpenter bees and other bees is that they don’t lose their stinger after the stinging action.
+Answer: Only female carpenter bees can sting, but they only do so when they are provoked or mishandled.
+Yet, the contrast between carpenter bees and other bees is that they don’t lose their stinger after the stinging action.

 Carpenter bee sting treatment